oss-slu/oss_dev_analytics/docs/Onboarding.md

 Welcome to the team!
 This project is dedicated to helping contributors understand the health and efficiency of open-source communities, specifically the Open Source with SLU (OSS-SLU) community.
 We transform raw GitHub data—issues, pull requests, and commits—into actionable insights.

 ## Project Architecture
-The project is currently being refactored to use a React frontend site with Vite.
-The backend remains a Python-based pipeline that processes data for visualization.
+The project is currently uses a React frontend site with Vite.
+The backend is a Python-based pipeline that processes data for visualization.

 1. Data Collection & Preprocessing